AhmedAGadir/t2/README.md

 cd $T2_HOME/projects/T2-$TICKET_NUMBER
 t2-import-docs
 ```
-(Remember to push to github if you want these changes to be reflected in code sandbox)
+(Remember to push to github using t2-push if you want these changes to be reflected in code sandbox)

-Things to note: